Download the app to find the best colleges for you

 1. Arts Journalism

-This type of journalism is for people who love art.
-Arts journalism covers various forms of art like music, dance, films, literature, painting, drama, poetry, etc. An arts journalist analyses trends in the art world and shares the information with the related audience.
-Since art journalism is quite popular amongst the audience, many news agencies hire art journalists to gather news in the field.
+This type of Journalism is for people who love art.
+Arts Journalism covers various forms of art like music, dance, films, literature, painting, drama, poetry, etc. An arts journalist analyses trends in the art world and shares the information with the related audience.
+Since art Journalism is quite popular amongst the audience, many news agencies hire art journalists to gather news in the field.

 2. Celebrity Journalism

-One of those types of journalism that has been very popular.
+One of those types of Journalism that has been very popular.
 In the past few years, the word ‘paparazzi’ has become very well-known.
 This term is designated to celebrity journalists.
 A journalist in this field works to gather information on celebrities be it about their personal lives or their movies or shows or public appearances.

 A celebrity journalist also interviews celebrities and reports gossip as fans always want to know what is happening in the lives of the people they admire.
 A large number of the audience enjoys watching and reading about their favorite celebrities.